ydahal1/ydahal1/jokes.md

-How do you fix a damaged jack-o-lantern?
-You use a pumpkin patch.
+A red and a blue ship have just collided in the Caribbean.
+Apparently the survivors are marooned.

 [
-Tue Mar 11 00:25:40 UTC 2025
+Wed Mar 12 00:25:23 UTC 2025
  ]